 This unique and charming BOAT hostel gets our vote for the best budget accommodation in Bristol.
 It’s moored right in the city centre, and offers private and shared accommodations, and cabins.
 There’s also a full kitchen and a lounge for guest use.

 The Bristol Harbour Hotel & Spa is a luxurious hotel in Bristol.
-It is ideally located for exploring the city, within walking distance of all the best things to see.
+It is ideally located for exploring the city, within walking distance of all the best things to see and do.

 This excellent four-star hotel has comfortable beds, large bathrooms and plenty of fantastic amenities.
 You’ll enjoy laundry facilities, free wifi, and an indoor pool.